medusa-project/active-medusa/README.md

 index has been committed.
 ActiveMedusa will not commit it automatically.*

-*Note 2: If you are using fcrepo-message-consumer or fcrepo-camel, newly created entities will not appear in search results in the same thread unless enough time has elapsed between creation and query for Solr to have received them, which will rarely be the case.
+*Note 2: If you are using fcrepo-message-consumer or fcrepo-camel, newly created entities will not appear in search results unless enough time has elapsed between creation and query for Solr to have received them, which will rarely be the case.
 An ugly way of getting around this is to `sleep` for a bit after saving an entity to wait for Solr to catch up - hoping that it does in time.
 This is a crude workaround for a fundamental consequence of this kind of asynchronous messaging architecture.*

 ```ruby
 items = Item.all.where(some_property: 'cats').